 Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
-The Trust did not hold any investments with a single issuer representing 5% or more of the Trust's fair value at June 30, 2022 or 2021.
+GASB 40 requires disclosure of investments in any one issuer that represent 5% or more of total investments, excluding investments issued or explicitly guaranteed by the U.S. government and excluding investments in mutual funds, external investment pools, and other pooled investments.
+The Trust did not hold any investments with a single issuer representing 5% or more of the Trust's fair value at June 30, 2023 or 2022.